mt-akar/bottom_nav_layout/README.md

 # Lazy Page Loading
 The layout offers the option to lazily create the pages using the passed in page builders.
 When `lazyLoadPages` is set to true, the pages are not created until they are navigated to for the first time.
 This is useful when a non-initial page;
- - Has a load animation.
+ - Has a launch animation.
  - Runs a heavy process that is not needed until the page is opened.
  ```dart
  lazyLoadPages: true, // Default is false